-Stanford Medical Youth Science Program (SMYSP) offers a five-week medical summer residential program for low-income and underrepresented minority students from select counties in Northern and Central California.
+Stanford Medical Youth Science Program (SMYSP) is a five-week medical summer program for low-income and/or underrepresented students from select counties in Northern and Central California.

-Stanford Medical Youth Science Program bolsters students’ science skills while introducing them to a host of health-related careers and a taste of life as an undergraduate on campus.
-The twenty-four admitted participants in grades 10 and 11 work closely with Stanford faculty, researchers, students, and Stanford Health Care Hospital professionals.
+Stanford Medical Youth Science Program bolsters students’ science skills while introducing them to a host of health-related careers and empowering them to begin their path to college and beyond.
+The thirty admitted students work closely with Stanford faculty, researchers, students, and health care professionals.

 SMYSP follows both a mentoring and team approach to learning and encourages peer teaching.
 This approach fosters an atmosphere that is supportive, without an emphasis on testing or competition.
 Special attention is given to developing leadership and interpersonal skills, with offerings such as workshops and discussions on networking, public speaking, and multicultural issues.

-Stanford Medical Youth Science Program is open to low-income and/or underrepresented minority high school sophomores and juniors who live in Northern and Central California.
+Stanford Medical Youth Science Program is open to low-income and/or underrepresented high school juniors who live in Northern and Central California.
 You qualify and are invited to apply if you:

-- Are a current sophomore or junior high school student (at the time of your application) who lives and attends high school in one of the 20 Northern or Central California counties from which we recruit.
-Preference is given to students who are juniors at the time of their application.
+- Are a current junior high school student (at the time of your application) who lives and attends high school in one of the 20 Northern or Central California counties from which we recruit.

 - Are from a low-income family whose members have little or no history of attending college.